murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/House Rules.md

 The following rules are in addition to the Rules As Written (RAW):
 - You get an extra Feat at character creation.
-There is no level requirement but it can't be a Fighting Style Feat.
+You can ignore the level requirement but it you can't choose a Fighting Style Feat.
 - Everyone starts the session with Heroic Inspiration.
 - If you roll for Hit Points on level-up, you can also use Heroic Inspiration to gain Advantage on the HP roll if you still have Heroic Inspiration at that time.
 - Rest and recovery: